CHAPTER FIVE - GODFATHER OF THE UNDERWORLD

 You really are no help at all!

 She held up her hands as if in surrender and started walking backwards.
 “Okay, sounds like a plan.
 Come on.
-Things are getting a little closed in here.”
+Things are getting a little close in here.”

-He swung his head around as he realized that three Claws were coming their way, asking people for the ID even here.
+He swung his head around as he realized that three Claws were coming their way, asking people for their IDs even here.
 His heart thumped heavily in his chest and adrenaline squirted into his bloodstream.
 He turned and hustled after the girl.

 “So what’s your name?” he asked her.